Chris Mihm: Freshman season

 In the summer before his freshman year, Mihm spent time working out with San Antonio Spurs center David Robinson.

 NBA career

 Cleveland Cavaliers (2000–2003)

 Mihm was picked seventh overall by the Chicago Bulls but was then traded to the Cleveland Cavaliers for Jamal Crawford.
+Mihm's debut game was played on October 31, 2000, in an 86–82 victory over the New Jersey Nets, where he played for three minutes and only recorded one block, one turnover and one foul.

 During his rookie season, he started 43 of 59 games for the Cavs, but injuries caused him to miss the other 23.
-In his 28th game (February 19, 2001, versus the same Bulls team that had drafted him), Mihm recorded the first assist of his career.
+Mihm played 27 games before recording an assist.
+In his 28th game on February 19, 2001, Mihm recorded the first assist of his career in a 85–84 win over the Bulls.
+Mihm stayed with the Cavaliers for the first 3 1/2 seasons of his career, playing a total of 207 games for the club and averaging 7.1 points and 5.0 rebounds.